ian-bateman/os-xtoo/README.md

 modifications to versions in tree.
 Others are newer versions and/or slot changes.

-Work for full support for Java 9 is underway.
-In addition to fully replacing all needed Java packages in Gentoo that have not been updated, and/or ingored.
-Eventually replacing all packages in dev-java with superior well maintained current versions.

 Ebuilds in this overlay are to be current and latest available versions, including working live ebuilds.
 All ebuilds in this overlay should be production quality and many are used in production, though some are